 Not everything you heard about languages was right.
 What are language learning myths?
 I’m here to dispel the 16 most common misconceptions about languages.

 It is innate, and unless you’re born deaf and dump (even there is a language for that also).
 It is what we are wired to speak, hear, and understand.

-Whether in the street, on the road, on TV, on Radio, at the paper stand; we see, hear, and read language all the time.
+Whether in the street, on the road, on TV, on Radio, at the paper stand, we see, hear, and read the various language.
 And that includes foreign languages.

 With all of these hurdles to cross, the last thing we want is anything that will discourage us further in our language learning goals.

 Table of Contents

 - 16 Language Learning Myths you need to know